SM City Davao: Location

+The mall's exterior facade and interior has similarities to SM City Pampanga and SM City CDO Uptown.

 Physical details

 Main Mall

 The Main Mall is a 3-level square-shaped building with anchor tenants The SM Store and SM Supermarket It also features six digital cinemas.
 It has many local and international store brands along with the old Entertainment Center, and the former Cyberzone.
 A passport office of the Department of Foreign Affairs occupies 3400 m2 of space at the mall's third level which opened in September 2012.

 The Annex

 The Annex is an expansion building of SM City Davao.
 It has shops on its 1st and 2nd floors, while business process outsourcing facilities are on its 3rd and 4th floors.

-Expansion Building
+2023 Expansion Building

 In the first quarter of 2023, works began for an expansion building on the left side of the mall which was once a parking lot and a transport terminal.
-It has an allotted budget of ₱775 Million.
+It has an allotted budget of Php 2,389,016,973 with a proposed project area 164,144.35 sqm overall expansion (8-Levels expansion building (3 levels mall, 5 levels parking and 2 levels NU) & (4 level parking building with EMB (2 level parking with mall provision and 2 level parking with EMB).
+Once formally opened, this will replace Gaisano Mall of Davao as the city's largest shopping mall as well as SM CDO Downtown as the largest SM Supermall in Mindanao.

+The newly expanded wing had its soft opening on July 29, 2025.

 Incidents

 Annex Construction collapse incident

 Five construction workers were removing the scaffolding of the cemented steel canopy when the canopy collapsed due to metal fatigue.
 The victims were Prudencio Custorio, Alvin Rapista, Ronie Mosqueda, Rogelio Piodo, and Ruel Inampas.
 They suffered bruises and wounds, and the rescue team brought them to the Southern Philippines Medical Center.
-Mayor Inday Sara Duterte ordered construction stopped during the investigation.
+Mayor Sara Duterte ordered construction stopped during the investigation.
 The reason of the collapsed canopy was due to an error in construction method, according to Engineer Jaime Adalin, the chief of Davao City Building Office.